A Python reference implementation of the CF data model

 The cfdm package can

-- write field constructs to netCDF datasets on disk,
+write and append field and domain constructs to netCDF datasets on disk,

-- incorporate, and create, metadata stored in external files,
+incorporate, and create, metadata stored in external files, and

-- read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form, and
+read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays, or coordinate arrays compressed by subsampling), whilst presenting a view of the data in its uncompressed form.

 Command line utility